highjack/websec/README.md

 If anything in this repo has helped you please consider donating to [Cancer Research UK](https://www.cancerresearchuk.org/get-involved/donate)

-Knowledge is power, so hack the planet and be excellant to each other.
+Knowledge is power, hack the planet and be excellent to each other.

 highjack.